 Orozco murals named national historic landmark

-A campus jewel, Orozco's panorama depicts an "alternative history" of the Americas rooted in indigenous civilizations and their downfall following contact with Europeans, art history professor Mary Coffey said.
-Coffey testified before the National Park's advisory board last fall in support of the landmark honor.
+Art history professor Mary Coffey testified before the National Park's advisory board last fall in support of the landmark honor.

-The murals were reopened to the public last October after a four-month renovation of the library course reserves area, newly renamed the Orozco Room.
+The murals reopened to the public in October 2012 after a four-month renovation of the Reserve Corridor, renamed the Orozco Room.
 Updates included the installation of a new lighting system to better display the works, as well as furniture and desk lamps.